-What do infertility specialists tell couples?
+What do Infertility Specialists tell Couples?

-Hoping to find out firsthand, I called the number in a newspaper ad and joined an open house at a fertility clinic.
-I am sure that I was the only Roman Catholic priest there, although street clothes gave no clue to my identity.
+Hoping to find out firsthand, I called the number in a newspaper ad and joined a dozen prospective clients for an open house at a well-known fertility clinic.
+The clinic staff assured me that anyone could come, with or without a spouse.
+I am sure that I was the only Roman Catholic priest there, although street clothes gave no clues to my identity.

-My experience that evening could not be the same as the others in the room.
+There were about 15 people in my group.
+Some came by themselves, most with their spouse.
+Let me say right away that my experience that evening could not be the same as the others in the room.
 They were yearning for a child.
 They were hoping that the doctors would make it possible.
+They had taken a big step just to be there.
 They were deciding whether they should entrust their hopes to this clinic.
 I was there only to observe.

 The clinic staff explained infertility as a medical problem, and the couple as patients with a treatable condition.
 Testing was part of specialized medical diagnosis; the use of donor eggs, freezing embryos, and in vitro fertilization were therapies to overcome infertility; and having a baby would be a successful treatment of the parents.
-The presentation was not unlike a sales pitch.
+The presentation was not unlike a sales pitch, aimed to persuade prospective patients to choose this clinic for diagnosis and treatment because these doctors were experts in reproductive medicine.